Animal behavior classification via deep learning on embedded systems: Introduction

 Our new animal behavior classification algorithm is composed of two main processes that can be viewed as performing feature calculation and classification.
 However, it enjoys end-to-end learning since the feature calculation process contains learnable parameters that are trained jointly with the parameters of the classifier.
 Therefore, the algorithm does not rely on any hand-engineering of the features as it learns them directly from the data.

-In the proposed algorithm, we calculate meaningful and computationally efficient features that facilitate classification of animal behavior in-situ and in real-time on the embedded system of the collar tag's AIoT device.
-To this end, we use a set of first-order infinite-impulse-response (IIR) Butterworth high-pass filters and a set of nonlinear filters composed of two linear finite-impulse-response (FIR) filters joined by tangent hyperbolic nonlinear activation.
+The proposed algorithm extracts meaningful and computationally efficient features that facilitate classification of animal behavior in-situ and in real-time on the embedded system of the collar tag's AIoT device.
+To this end, in the proposed algorithm, we use a set of first-order infinite-impulse-response (IIR) Butterworth high-pass filters and a set of nonlinear filters composed of two linear finite-impulse-response (FIR) filters joined by tangent hyperbolic nonlinear activation.
+To enable end-to-end learning of the deep neural network model defining the proposed algorithm, we make the parameters of the utilized IIR and FIR filters learnable.
 We design the proposed algorithm with the aim of performing inference using the learned models on the embedded system of the collar tag's AIoT device.
 Therefore, we take into account the computational, memory, and energy constraints of the embedded system.

 We carry out model training on a suitable computing device using a deep-learning library where we implement the IIR and FIR filters employed for feature calculation as specific recurrent and convolutional neural networks, respectively.
 We then deploy the learned model on the embedded system using a library provided by the microcontroller manufacturer.